Thank you. You should be receiving a reset link at the email address you provided shortly.

 This online dental assisting course is the most comprehensive you'll find.
 You'll learn about every aspect of professional dental assisting, including invaluable real-world perspectives from experienced dental assistants and essential information about anatomy and physiology, preventive dentistry, patient care and communication, radiology, pharmacology, anesthesia, assisting in specialty practices, employment strategies, and much more.

-Toward the end of the course—or after completion—you will have the opportunity to apply for an externship, where you'll get real-life clinical assistant experience.
+Upon course completion—you will have the opportunity to apply for an externship, where you'll get real-life clinical assistant experience.
 You'll also be ready to pursue certification as a dental assistant by passing the radiology and infection control portions of the Dental Assisting National Board examination.
 The exam or one or more of its components is necessary in states where registration is required for dental assistants.

 Clinical Dental Assistant Externship